Aboriginal & Torres Strait Islander Ministry Team Resources

 The Surrender conference is a gathering of Christians from across Australia to share ideas, stories and hope on justice, discipleship and mission.
 The surrender conference is for people from all walks of life - with workshops for first-timers, amazing keynote speakers and performing artists, fantastic programs for all ages, and heaps more!

-Resources: Surrender Conference - Melbourne 2020
+Resources: Surrender Mini-Festival - Melbourne 2021

 The Coming of the Light